dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2026/06/26
+The biggest "AI" lucky win was the chat format that shifted metaphor from text completion and pattern matching towards "talking" and "thinking".
+I prefer the query/search metaphor, where LLM is a lossy snapshot of the Internet (like a JPEG).

 #### 2026/06/25
 My current faviourite resource for augmented coding is <https://lexler.github.io/augmented-coding-patterns>.
 So you don't just shout at Copilot to make you a sandwich (well, probably don't use Copilot in the first place).